-ORDINANCE NO. 20-06
+ORDINANCE NO. 3486

-AN ORDINANCE OF THE CITY COUNCIL OF THE CITY OF BUELLTON, CALIFORNIA, AUTHORIZING THE IMPLEMENTATION OF A COMMUNITY CHOICE AGGREGATION PROGRAM BY PARTICIPATING IN CENTRAL COAST COMMUNITY ENERGY'S COMMUNITY CHOICE AGGREGATION PROGRAM
+SAN LUIS OBISPO COUNTY ORDINANCE AUTHORIZING THE IMPLEMENTATION OF A COMMUNITY CHOICE AGGREGATION PROGRAM BY PARTICIPATING IN CENTRAL COAST COMMUNITY ENERGY'S COMMUNITY CHOICE AGGREGATION PROGRAM

-WHEREAS, the City Council has previously directed staff to investigate the feasibility and formation of a Community Choice Aggregation (CCA) program under the provisions of the Public Utilities Code section 366.2 in order to provide electric service to customers within the City of Buellton (City) with the intent of achieving reduced greenhouse gas emissions, local renewable power development, competitive electric rates and the implementation of energy conservation and other energy programs; and
+WHEREAS, Public Utilities Code § 366.2 authorizes communities to aggregate their electrical loads with community choice aggregators (CCA).
+Some potential benefits of a CCA include reduced greenhouse gas emissions, local renewable power development, competitive electric rates and the implementation of energy conservation and other energy programs; and